perilstar/cinderwolf_net/README.md

 ## Hi!

-I'm Erica, but I also go by the usernames cinder, cinderwolf, peril, and perilstar.
-You can reach me on Discord by adding <strong>@cinder.wolf</strong>.
+I'm Erica, but I also go by other usernames like Cinder and perilstar.
+Note: there are other people that use some of the same usernames, they're not all me!

-Here are some of my projects.
+Here are a few of my projects that I like.

 ### Raycaster